AkioFujimoto/ElectronicDice4Arduino/README.md

 --  Abstraction  --
-An electronic dice for an Arduino board, it also works on Intel's Galileo development board(Gen.1)!
+An electronic dice(1d6) for an Arduino board, it also works on Intel's Galileo development board(Gen.1)!

 --  Hardware that you will need  --